 Patients who are concerned about their privacy can ask their medical provider if they use a HIPAA-compliant telemedicine solution.
 If not, they may look for another provider that does.

 Is Telemedicine as Good as an In-Person Visit?

-The majority of telemedicine uses are just as good as in-person visits, according to research by the American Telemedicine Association (ATA).
+In situations where telemedicine is appropriate, telemedicine visits are typically just as good as in-person visits, according to the American Telemedicine Association (ATA).
 They may also be less expensive than in-person visits.

-There has been over 40 years of research and thousands of studies related to telemedicine, and ATA reviewed these for cost effectiveness and quality of care in its 2013 report, Telemedicine’s Impact on Healthcare Quality and Cost.
+The ATA reviewed a large number of telemedicine studies for cost effectiveness and quality of care in its 2013 report, Telemedicine’s Impact on Healthcare Quality and Cost.

 “For most telemedicine applications, studies have shown that there is no difference in the ability of the provider to obtain clinical information, make an accurate diagnosis, and develop a treatment plan that produces the same desired clinical outcomes as compared to in-person care when used appropriately,” the ATA said.